 - 1 750 ml bottle of sauvignon blanc

 - Slices of strawberries, raspberries, peaches, oranges, apples, and grapes (seasonal fruit is always best)

-Combine your ingredients in a pitcher and let stand at room temperature for at least 3 hours.
+Combine your ingredients in a pitcher and let them stand at room temperature for at least 3 hours.
 Better yet, make the mixture ahead of time and let it sit overnight in the fridge.
 Feel free to muddle some of the fruit to bring out some more fruity flavor.
 Try some of the boozy fruit while drinking the sangria too!

 9. Pink Floyd